 The rest of the pet passport contains room for recording rabies vaccinations, rabies antibody titration test results, anti-echinococcus (worming) treatments, other anti-parasite treatments, other vaccinations, clinical examinations, and legalisation.

 There’s also room to record annual vet check-ups, if desired, at the back of the booklet.

 The passport contains everything required for pets to move between countries in the European Union, plus to return to it after travelling to other countries.
 While other pets need to get a health certificate certified by their export country, a pet with an EU pet passport with a current rabies vaccine performed in the EU recorded in their passport can bypass this step.

 For this reason it’s also beneficial for pets regularly travelling to the EU from countries like the USA or Canada to get an EU pet passport.

 A number of other countries outside of the EU, mainly in Europe, also have a similar pet passport.

-Another country outside of the EU with a pet passport is Turkey, with which features the Turkish symbol of a white crescent and star on a red background.
+Another country outside of the EU with a pet passport is Turkey, which features the Turkish symbol of a white crescent and star on a red background on the cover.
 Meanwhile, the UAE has falcon passports!

 Introducing the Pet Pass